dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_12.md

 DTSO is much simpler to frame as a WSTS than TSO.

 DTSO replace the write buffers by read buffers.
+Writing directly affect the memory.
+On the other hand, to read a value a process looks at the first value in its read buffer and check if there is a read from the address it wants to read.
 An oracle guess the read that will be done in the future by a process and put the values in the read buffer.

-To simulate the "Read-Own" the values written by a process are always enqueued in its buffer.
+To simulate the "Read-Own" the values written by a process are always enqueued in its buffer and tagged.
+Reading "own" values take precedence over other read and starts from the tail of the buffer instead of the front.

-The read buffer are lossy.
+The read buffer are lossy, reads at the head of the buffer can be dropped non-deterministically at any time.
 A process can get stuck if there is not the appropriate value in the read buffer but this is fine as we only look at control-state reachability, not deadlock.

 ### Syntax